darksidemilk/FogApi/docs/commands/Set-FogServerSettings.md

 ```

 ### -interactive
-switch to make setting these an interactive process
+switch to make setting these an interactive process, if you set no values this is the default

 ```yaml
 Type: SwitchParameter